Skip to main content

 Program

-The Master of Science in Engineering Data Science at the University of Houston is a 10 course graduate curriculum program with both non-thesis and thesis options.
+The Master of Science in Engineering Data Science and AI at the University of Houston is a 10 course graduate curriculum program with both non-thesis and thesis options.

-A four-year bachelor's degree in engineering or engineering related fields, or computer science and data science and statistics is required in order to apply for the Engineering Data Science program.
+A four-year bachelor’s degree in engineering or engineering related fields, or computer science and data science and statistics is required in order to apply for the Engineering Data Science and AI program.

 The degree plan consists of courses in three primary categories.
-These courses may be available online and face-to-face in a classroom setting (A full online M.S. in Engineering Data Science is not available at this moment).
+These courses may be available online and face-to-face in a classroom setting.
+For fully online options, please review the UH Extend section of our webpage.

-The Master of Science in Engineering Data Science is a Science, Technology, Engineering ,and Mathematics (STEM) degree.
+The Master of Science in Engineering Data Science and AI is a Science, Technology, Engineering ,and Mathematics (STEM) degree.
 There is a STEM OPT extension which is a 24-month period of temporary training for F-1 visa students in an approved STEM field.
-Please visit this link for more information.

 Application